Cloud-SPAN/cloud-admin-guide-2-managing-aws-instances/_episodes/02-instances-management-tasks.md

 ![Screenshot of AWS Console EC2 Instances page in a browser showing the state, Running, of three instances previously created, circled.](../fig/02-instances-management/09-ec2-instances-screen-showing-created-instances-running.png){: width="900px"}

 Once all the instances are created, you will be able to send the login key files to whoever is responsible for emailing the workshop participants.
-The login key files are in the directory `../outputs/login-keys/` (within your course/workshop-name directory, *instances-management* in the running example).
+The login key files are in the directory `../outputs/login-keys/` (within your course/workshop-name directory --- *instances-management* directory in the running example).
 We usually upload the `login-keys` directory to a shared GDrive directory and inform someone we have done so.

-### Stopping the instances shortly after (within minutes) they are created
+## Stopping the instances shortly after (within minutes) they are created
 ~~~
 csuser@cloud-admin-instance:~
 $ csinstances_stop.sh courses/instances-management/inputs/instancesNames.txt